9aia/thal/pm/BACKLOG.md

 ### Low priority

+- Add `Promise.all` on the send message for LLM calls
 - Refactor right sidebar into its own sidebar like the left sidebar
 - Reduce the bundle size with valibot
 - Optimize invalidations (use queryClient.setQueryData)